ZipsRacingElectric/STM32F405-Stub/writing_can_nodes.md

 		// We don't care about timeouts, so no handler needed.
 		.timeoutHandler = NULL,

-		// Use the specified timeout.
+		// Use the user-specified timeout.
 		.timeoutPeriod = config->timeoutPeriod,

 		// We have 3 total messages (flags 0, 1, and 2).